 Posted on April 16, 2019 by Brandon Ledford

-It’s always exciting how technology can impact real lives through human capital management and specifically, classification and compensation studies.
+It’s always exciting how technology can impact real lives through human capital management and specifically, classification and compensation (class and comp) studies.
 My career and education have focused on the science and technology space – I obtained a Master of Public Policy with an emphasis in Science and Technology Policy, interned at the White House Office of Science and Technology Policy, and have been a human capital consultant ever since.
 I entered the field because I love how technology and public policy can impact the lives of both workers and companies for the better.

 One of the most important projects an organization can undertake is a classification and compensation (class and comp) study.
 Not only will it benefit the employees to ensure they are paid fairly and equitably, but it also benefits employers because they can recruit and retain the best talent and maintain high morale, especially in a job market that is as hot as ever.

 Since these projects are highly data and analyst reliant, it’s critical to know you are doing them accurately and efficiently.
 With my background in process improvement and technology, I’m always looking for ways to incorporate my experiences into our human capital practice.
 I started to look at the ways data was collected and realized there were some processes that could be improved and tools we could add, which is why I recently brokered a strategic partnership with Salary.com.